SebastianCarvalhoSalazar/VibrationModes/README.md

 # VibrationModes
-Interface in matlab for the calculation of the modes of vibration in a rectangular parallelepiped.
+Interface in MATLAB for the calculation of the modes of vibration in a rectangular parallelepiped.

 <img src="https://raw.githubusercontent.com/SebastianCarvalhoSalazar/VibrationModes/master/Assets/Interfaz.PNG" width="69%"></img>